 Welcome to the new version of this website, launched in July 2017 and designed by Dan Goren.
 I hope you find everything you’re looking for, and do please get in touch if you want to know more.

-I am currently working on a new work for the Ebonit Saxophone Quartet, to be premiered in the Cosmo Rodewald Concert Hall, University of Manchester on 16th November 2017, as part of the New Music North West Festival.
+Come along to hear the premiere of Refugees Welcome ♥, composed for the Ebonit Saxophone Quartet at the Cosmo Rodewald Concert Hall, University of Manchester on 16th November 2017, as part of the New Music North West Festival.

 I was delighted to perform the world premiere of my new piano piece, Kinderszenen on 8th August 2017 in l’Eglise Saint-Pierre-ès-Liens at Cissé, in the Poitou region of France.
 This performance was included in the Concerts en nos Villages series, which runs alongside the ARAM-Poitou Summer Academy in late July / early August, during which I also performed works by Schubert, Beethoven, Fauré, George Crumb and Morton Feldman.

 I’ve now uploaded a recording of the premiere onto Soundcloud, which you can listen to.